Compare Cheap Auto Insurance in Georgia

 Georgia is an at-fault state, which is the system most states use.
 This means the driver at fault in an accident is responsible for damages they cause, whether through their insurance or out of pocket.
 Georgia also has one of the highest rates of uninsured drivers in the country,1 which can contribute to the cost of insurance for everyone else.

-- State Farm and Country Financial also offer competitive rates for various driver profiles in Georgia.
+- Progressive and GEICO also offer competitive rates for various driver profiles.

-Cheapest Car Insurance in Georgia for Full Coverage: Auto-Owners
+Cheapest Car Insurance in Georgia for Full Coverage: USAA and Auto-Owners

-Auto-Owners provides the best rates on full coverage auto insurance in Georgia, with an average annual premium of $1,930.
-That’s 28 percent lower than the state average of $2,684.
-USAA offers the second cheapest rates with an average premium only a bit higher ($2,068), but it’s only available to veterans, military members, and their families.
-Both companies’ rates are also lower than the national average.
+USAA offers the lowest rates on full coverage auto insurance, with an annual premium of $2,163.
+That’s 22 percent lower than the state average of $2,776.
+However, USAA is only available to veterans, military members, and their families.
+Auto-Owners offers the next cheapest rates with an average premium of $2,184.

 | Provider | Annual Full Coverage | Monthly Full Coverage |